Worried About Malnutrition or Unsanitary Conditions in a Nursing Home?

 Substandard nursing home hygiene poses a serious health risk.
 When unsanitary conditions exist, germs and bacteria may potentially infect all nursing home residents.
-Patients in skilled nursing facilities are usually at an advanced age, which inhibits the immune system’s ability to fight germs.
-Thus, residents may not be able to withstand certain bacterial infections and illnesses that can spread easily.
-Additionally, nursing home staff members may not follow personal hygiene practices which can result in germs being passed from the staff member to residents.
+Patients in skilled nursing facilities are usually at an advanced age, which inhibits the immune system’s ability to fight germs and viruses.
+Thus, residents may not be able to withstand certain bacterial and viral infections and illnesses that can spread easily.
+Additionally, nursing home staff members may not follow personal hygiene practices which can result in germs and viruses being passed from the staff member to residents.

 At first glance, it may be difficult to discern whether or not the illness your loved one suffered was a result of poor hygiene.
 Therefore, families should be alert for signs of unsanitary nursing home conditions, such as: